Hoyasumii/avengers-endgame/README.md

 THANOS: Gone.
 Reduced to atoms.

-BRUCE BANNER: You used them two day
+BRUCE BANNER: You used them two days